goauthentik/authentik/website/integrations/services/wordpress/index.md

 -   End Session Endpoint URL: `https://authentik.company/application/o/wordpress/end-session/`

 :::note
 Make sure to include the _offline_access_ scope to ensure refresh tokens are generated.
 Otherwise your session will expire and force users to manually login again.
-Refer to the [Oauth 2.0 Core specification](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess) for more information
+Refer to the [OpenID Connect Core specification](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess) for more information
 :::

 :::note